The Hydra-70 rocket system is a family of 2.75in unguided air-to-surface rockets derived from the Mk 4/Mk 40 folding-fin aerial…

-MD 530G is a next-generation armed scout attack helicopter being developed by MD Helicopters.
+MD 530G is a next-generation armed scout-attack helicopter developed by MD Helicopters.
 It is designed to provide enhanced agility and firepower for the armed forces.

-The armed aerial scout helicopter can be deployed with any rotary wing unit to provide comprehensive battlefield command-and-control coordination for the successful execution of attack, reconnaissance and security missions.
+The armed aerial scout helicopter can be deployed with any rotary-wing unit to provide a comprehensive battlefield command-and-control coordination for the successful execution of attack, reconnaissance and security missions.

 The helicopter was unveiled at the Helicopter International Association conference and exhibition (Heli-Expo) held in Anaheim, US, in February 2014.
-It successfully fired 0.50 calibre and 7.62mm ammunition, and unguided and four Raytheon TALON laser-guided rockets during live fire qualification exercise at Yuma Proving Grounds, Arizona, in August 2014.
+It successfully fired 0.50 calibre and 7.62mm ammunition, and four Raytheon TALON laser-guided rockets during live-fire qualification exercise at Yuma Proving Grounds, Arizona, in August 2014.

 The Armed Aerial Scout 72X (AAS-72X), an advanced derivative of UH-72A light utility helicopter (LUH), is being offered for the Armed Aerial Scout (AAS) programme of the US Army.

 The helicopter is 7.76m long and 3m wide and has an overall height of 2.88m.
 It has five main rotor blades and two tail rotor blades.
 The main rotor diameter is 8.38m, while the tail rotor diameter is 1.55m.
 The helicopter has an empty weight of 885kg, maximum internal gross weight of 1,520kg and maximum take-off gross weight of 1,701kg.
 It can carry an increased useful load of 816kg to operate with additional range and endurance.